kwstannard/makery/README.md

 Makery[User].call.email == "foo@bar.com" #=> true
 ```

-Makery uses anything that responds to `call` for delayed execution.
+Makery uses anything that responds to `call` for delayed execution, usually a Proc.
 There is a
 single argument passed for accessing the other attributes.
 You can also pass
 overrides into the call to maker.